pkage/choateauth/readme.md

-# choate authentication with Google logins
+# Choate Authentication with Google Logins

 A demonstration of how to use google accounts to verify that the a user is a member of the choate community.